tattler-community/tattler-community/README.rst

 - `Let us know <mailto:users@tattler.dev>`_ that you are using tattler.
 How long?
 For what organization?
 What is your feedback?
 - Blog about tattler.
 If you found tattler useful, chances are your post will be useful to others too.
 - Report any `issue <https://github.com/tattler-community/tattler-community/issues>`_ in our code or docs.
 We take those seriously.
 - Package tattler for your distribution.
-Doing so for any of Ubuntu, Debian, CentOS and FreeBSD will help most people.
+Else Ubuntu, Debian, CentOS and FreeBSD will serve the most people.
 - Implement a client for tattler in another language.

 See our `contributing guidelines <https://raw.githubusercontent.com/tattler-community/tattler-community/main/CONTRIBUTING.md>`_ for details.